Beijing bourse tells 'major shareholders' to refrain from selling, sources say

 PHOTO

-The Beijing Stock Exchange has de facto implemented a new policy that prevents major shareholders of companies listed on its bourse from selling stock, worried that such sales could douse a long-desired rally, three people familiar with the matter said.
+The Beijing Stock Exchange has de facto implemented a new policy that prevents major shareholders of companies listed on the bourse from selling stock, worried that such sales could douse a long-desired rally, three people familiar with the matter said on Monday.

-The bourse, launched two years ago, was set up to help facilitate funding for innovative small companies, dubbed "little giants", but had languished due to lack of investor interest.

-But the market's benchmark 50 Index has surged 46% this month on the back of recent measures by authorities.
-These include lowering the required amount of funds an investor must have in their stock account to invest, improving trading mechanisms and encouraging mutual funds to participate in the market.
+The bourse said in a statement to Reuters on Tuesday that talk of such a policy was "not factual", and there was "no change to the spirit of relevant published guidelines".

 A "major shareholder" is one with a stake of 5% or more and is required to make a public filing with the relevant stock exchange before selling shares, according to rules for China's bourses.